divijghose/firedrake/Modifying-and-Rebuilding-PETSc-in-Firedrake.md

  3. Run the `make ...` command recommended in the log text from `make reconfigure` (it will probably be `make PETSC_DIR=[firedrake-install-dir]/src/petsc PETSC_ARCH=default all`)

 ### If you have modified the API and therefore need to update `petsc4py`
-TBC - This only updates PETSc
+TBC - This only updates PETSc.
+Something along the lines of
+> you just edit and `pip install -U -no-deps .` in the relevant directory